stuartellis/stuartellis-site-hugo/content/articles/restic-backups.md

 You can install restic with the package manager of your Linux distribution, or Homebrew on macOS.
 To ensure that we have the latest version of restic, we will download it directly from GitHub.

-The simplest way to orchestrate backups with restic is to write a script.
+The simplest way to orchestrate backups with restic is to write a shell script.

 # Setting Up the Remote Repository